 Admission to the Dance Program is by audition.
 Students interested in studying dance must first submit an application for undergraduate admission to the Office of Admissions.
 Then they must contact the Dance Program office to make arrangements for an audition.
 Auditions will be held on specific dates during late fall semester and early spring semester.

-Program Objectives for the Dance Concentration
+Program Objectives for the Dance Major

 Accredited institutional member of the National Association of Schools of Dance